Gareth Bale Hair Loss Story: His Famous Man Bun & Hair Transplant Rumours

 - Who is Gareth Bale?

 - Did he show signs of balding?

-- Did he used his man bun to cover his bald spot?
+- Did he use his famous man bun to cover his bald spot?

-- Did Bale consider having a hair transplant?
+- Did he consider having a hair transplant?

 - How does his hair look today?